 - ex-post disclosure, with periodic publication after the insurance decision, of Category A and B projects.

-The environmental and social impact assessments for Category A projects under evaluation are subsequently made available, as is, every four months, the information relating to insured Category A and B projects.
+The environmental and social impact assessments for Category A projects under evaluation are subsequently made available, as is, the information relating to insured Category A and B projects.